Peter Birkett: Career

 Birkett has been a Government adviser and Director on several National Boards.
 He has spoken and continues to present at national and international conferences around the world.

-Sir Peter Birkett is also a member of the Worshipful Company of Educators, which provides a forum through meetings and social occasions to bring together members from all parts of the education world to discuss and exchange views on matters of topical interest.
-The company also operates a charitable fund to support individuals and projects that develop the process of learning and its management, encouraging and rewarding those individuals through appropriate grants, awards and medals.
+Birkett is also a member of the Worshipful Company of Educators.

 Achievements and awards

 In 2012 Birkett was runner up in the education investor – "individuals contribution" award.

 In November 2013 Birkett collected the national Education Investor award for the best performing "School operator – academy chain" on behalf of Barnfield Federation.
 They were also named in the chain reaction report and one of the highest performing academy chains.

 Highgate Hill House School in Devon, of which Sir Peter Birkett is the founder, has been shortlisted for multiple national awards including 'New Market Entrant' and 'Education Business of the Year' at the 2018 Education Investor Awards, 'Special Needs Initiative' at the TES Independent School Awards 2019, 'Employer of the Year' and 'Best Newcomer' at the Investors in People Awards 2020 and 'Outstanding Provision for Learning Support' at the ISA Awards 2020.